sejaljaswal/Ecommerce_Follow_Along/README.md

-# Milestone 2: Project Structure & Login Page 🚀

-## Overview
-In Milestone 2, we focused on structuring the project, setting up both the frontend and backend, and developing the Login Page for the e-commerce application.
+# Follow-Along E-Commerce Website

-## Key Accomplishments
+## Key Features

+### 1. REST API
+- Implements RESTful principles for efficient client-server communication.
+- Endpoints for managing products, users, and orders.

+### 2. MERN Stack
+- Built with MongoDB, Express.js, React, and Node.js.
+- Ensures scalability, performance, and a seamless full-stack experience.

+### 3. Order Handling
+- Streamlined order processing from cart to checkout.
+- Real-time updates for order status and inventory management.

+### 4. Product Listing & Management
+- Features for adding, editing, and removing products.
+- Search and filter functionality for an optimized user experience.

+### 5. User Authentication
+- Secure authentication with JWT.
+- Role-based access control for users and admins.

+---

+## Project Milestones

-### 📁 Project Structure
+### **Milestone 2: Project Setup** 🚀

+✅ **Project Initialization**
-- Organized the project with separate `frontend/` and `backend/` directories.
+- Structured the project with separate frontend and backend directories.

-### 🌐 Frontend Setup
-- Initialized a React app for building the user interface.
+- Initialized a React app for the frontend and a Node.js server for the backend.

+✅ **Tooling & Configuration**
-- Configured **Tailwind CSS** for utility-based styling.
+- Configured Tailwind CSS for modern and responsive styling.
+- Added useful extensions to improve development efficiency.

+✅ **Login Page Implementation**
-- Implemented a fully functional and styled **Login Page**.
+- Designed and developed a fully functional Login Page.

-### 🛠️ Backend Setup
+- Ensured proper UI styling using Tailwind CSS.
-- Set up a basic **Node.js + Express** server to prepare for future API integration.
+- Set up basic authentication logic to handle user login.

-### 🎯 Learning Outcomes
-By completing this milestone, we learned:
-- How to structure a full-stack project.
-- Setting up a React application with Tailwind CSS.
-- Configuring a Node.js backend.
-- Creating a login page with basic styling and functionality.

-## ✅ Submission Details
-- Code is pushed to the **GitHub repository** created in Milestone 1.
-- The repository includes:
-  - **Proper folder structure** (frontend & backend).
-  - **Functional Login Page**.
-  - **Updated README** summarizing the progress.
+📌 *This milestone laid the groundwork for the E-Commerce application by setting up the project structure and implementing the first user-facing feature.*

+---